 FUN is responsible for education at all levels and for research at the University.
 The Committee for Doctoral Education is to monitor the University's doctoral education.
-FUU has nine members; the doctoral education's directors of studies, members from those research environments that offer doctoral education and doctoral student representatives.
+FUU has nine members; the doctoral education's directors of studies, members from those Schools that offer doctoral education and doctoral student representatives.
 The vice chairman of the Research and Education Board is the chairman of the committee.

 The committee makes its own decisions regarding meeting times, however it always has to have a meeting at least one week before FUN meets.